- Home

 Is it always better to make a lump sum payment on a home loan?

-Depending on your financial situation and overall expenses, you can decide whether you should pay a lump sum amount.
-But, in case you’re not comfortable doing so, then you could switch to extra repayments.
+Your decision should be based on your overall financial health and expenses.
+In case you’re not comfortable making a large one-time payment, then you could switch to extra repayments.
 Instead of monthly repayments, you can go for weekly or fortnightly repayments and request the lender to set the repayment cycle accordingly.

 If you prefer making extra repayments regularly to a lump sum payment on a home loan, then RateCity’s home loan calculator can give you a fair idea of how much money you can save.
 You will also be able to figure out the pace at which you can afford to pay off your mortgage.